Mount Lukens: 2009 Station Fire

 Mount Lukens is in an area that was affected by the 2009 Station Fire in the San Gabriel Mountains.

 Radio communication facilities

-Mount Lukens is a radio site with buildings owned by American Tower, Crown Castle, MobileRelay Associates, among others.
+Mount Lukens is a radio site with buildings owned by American Tower, Crown Castle, Mobile Relay Associates, among others.

 This site provides excellent coverage of Los Angeles, San Fernando Valley, Orange County and parts of Riverside and San Bernardino areas.
 It houses both broadcast and two-way communications facilities on virtually every frequency band, including FM broadcast, VHF low- and high-band, UHF, 800/900 MHz, and microwave.